isabear-yu/Azre-PII-detection/README.md

+#Azure PII detection
-#Leverage Azure to perform advanced identification, categorization, and redaction of sensitive information in unstructured texts, focusing on Personally Identifiable Information (PII) detection
+Leverage Azure to perform advanced identification, categorization, and redaction of sensitive information in unstructured texts, focusing on Personally Identifiable Information (PII) detection